containers/buildah/docs/buildah-pull.md

 # buildah-pull "1" "July 2018" "buildah"

 ## NAME
-buildah\-pull - Creates a new working container, either from scratch or using a specified image as a starting point.
+buildah\-pull - Creates a new working container using a specified image as a starting point.

 ## SYNOPSIS
 **buildah pull** [*options*] *image*